Mehr-e-Taban Academy

+main language is English rather than Persian.

 Mehr-e-Taban is an international baccalaureate world school and offers a curriculum in the Primary Years Programme, Middle Years Programme and Diploma Programme.
 Among international baccalaureate schools in Iran, Mehr-e-Taban International School is the first school that offers three educational programmes.

-The academy`s name is taken from the book Mehr-e-Taban written by Seyed Mohammad Hossein Hosseini Tehrani.
+The academy's name is taken from the book Mehr-e-Taban written by Seyed Mohammad Hossein Hosseini Tehrani.

 Academic curriculum

-At Mehr-e-Taban Biliteracy-promoting School the students learn Persian education in full accordance with the requirements of the Iranian Department of Education.
+At Mehr-e-Taban Biliteracy-promoting School the students learn Persian education in accordance with the requirements of the Iranian Department of Education.
 Moreover, they receive English in the afternoon.
 French is also offered as a subject from grade 6.
-Students participate in the IELTS test in grade 11 and are well equipped for entering universities both in Iran and abroad.
+Students participate in the IELTS test in grade 11.

-At Mehr-e-Taban International School the language of instruction is English and the school’s curriculum is based on international standards, providing students with comprehensive and thorough knowledge in all subject areas.
+At Mehr-e-Taban International School the language of instruction is English.

 Activities

 The academy offers the following activities to students: